REGATTE/HTML_templates/README.md

 # HTML_templates

-All the paid HTML templates, I biught in the recent past.
+All the paid HTML templates, I bought in the recent past.

+Will create a description for each website soon